orsonteodoro/oiledmachine-overlay/README.md

 all the affected GCC packages.
 It is recommended to use a LTS slot that has the upper version limit bounded by the GPU package.
-If no GPU, then it is recommended to use the latest LTS USE flag (U24), since this distro tends to be compatible with the latest distro versions (F42, U24, D13) and deletionist towards older releases.
+If no GPU, then it is recommended to use the latest LTS USE flag (U24), since this distro tends to be compatible with the latest distro versions (F42, U24, D13) and accelerationist-deletionist towards older releases.
 Only slots supported by the GPUs will be made available for this USE prefix.

 It was discovered that manually setting the gcc through `eselect gcc` is the most reliable way to resolve GLIBCXX_ version symbols linking issue.
 Using